gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 But where is the cut?

-Von Neumann showed you can place it anywhere — between electron and apparatus, between apparatus and observer's eye, between eye and brain, between brain and consciousness — and get the same predictions.
+Von Neumann showed you can place it anywhere, between electron and apparatus, between apparatus and observer's eye, between eye and brain, between brain and consciousness, and get the same predictions.

 He concluded: the cut must be placed at consciousness.